 The holiday season offers a festive celebration across the towns and villas, with musical entertainment, costumed performers, and decorations turning elaborate gardens into Christmas masterpieces.

-The French Alps can be an adventurer's dream or a cozy snow-filled escape.
+The French Alps in winter can be an adventurer's dream or a cozy, snow-filled escape.
 December to February is peak season for cross-country skiing, snowshoeing, downhill skiing, and more.

-Highlights: Skiing • Snowshoeing • Snowboarding • ice rappelling • Ice climbing • Megeve • Chamonix • Grenoble
+Winter Highlights: Skiing • Snowshoeing • Snowboarding • Ice rappelling • Ice climbing • Megeve • Chamonix • Grenoble

 Lille’s allure during winter stems from its indoor attractions and lively Christmas market.
 With traditional Flemish touches and a thrilling ambiance, the city becomes a playground for art lovers, winter enthusiasts, and gourmands.

 Find chocolate sauce dripping over waffles and storybook castles bordering a historic square.
-Traditional cheeses, satisfying desserts, and the offsite Louvre Museum highlight the city’s diversity in winter.
+Traditional cheeses, satisfying desserts, and the Musée de l’Hospice Comtesse, one of France’s best museums, highlight the city’s diversity in winter.

 With over 350 buildings designated UNESCO World Heritage sites, a magnificent cathedral that’s part of the Santiago de Compostela pilgrimage trail, and the opulence of the Grand Theatre, winter accentuates Bordeaux’s luxuries.

-Zicasso’s France Tours & Vacations has plenty of sample itineraries to inspire your personalized tour, while our France Travel Guide can immerse you in the diverse flavors of your trip.
+Our France tours can inspire your personalized tour, while our France travel guide can immerse you in the diverse flavors of your trip.
+You can also explore more seasonal travel ideas with our winter vacation ideas.